 He sure did.
 The disgruntled clerk immediately shared all this with Walter.
 “Establishment?” the reporter said, mocking the term, “You betcha … establishment all the way!!”
 Chris shot back, “Walter, you should get the Order of Canada!”
-Their chuckles echoed through the empty room.
+Their chuckling echoed throughout the empty room.

-However, there wasn’t always laughter.
-One day Walter looked over at the clerk and asked, “why the hell are you here? …” The response was that he wanted “job security.”
+There wasn’t always laughter, however.
+One day Walter looked over at the clerk and asked, “Why the hell are you here? …” The response was that he wanted ‘job security.’
 “Well,” Walter shot back, opening his arms to the empty room before them, “… there’s your job security …”

 His frankness hit Chris between the eyes.
 On his ride home on the subway that evening, the civil servant thought about what Walter had said.
 In fact, he thought about it a lot.
 It would soon propel him to an entirely different career.

 THE BIG DAY

 Then it happened.
 Out of the blue, Chris turned and said to Walter, “Come with me …” The two walked down several flights of stairs — to the basement.
 Neither man spoke a word; the only sound was their footsteps echoing off the concrete walls.

 Glancing over his shoulder, Chris slipped a key into a door.
 He pushed on the heavy door, flicked on a light to his right and the two walked inside.
 The closing door made a distinct clicking sound that signalled the place was all theirs.